Matuschka: College

 Matuschka was enrolled for the 1973 fall semester at Washington University in St. Louis, Missouri, but at the last minute decided to matriculate at Prescott College—a small, private, liberal, school in Arizona founded by the Ford Foundation.
-At Prescott she designed an independent curriculum with a variety of regional artists specializing in architecture.
-Her field studies brought her to the works and sites of Paolo Soleri, Frank Lloyd Wright and Antoni Gaudi.
-Matuschka frequented Native American Ruins in addition to Arcosanti, Cosanti and Taliesin West—all a short distance from campus.
+At Prescott, she designed an independent curriculum with a variety of regional artists specializing in architecture.
+Her field studies brought her to the works and sites of Paolo Soleri, Frank Lloyd Wright, and Antoni Gaudi.
+Matuschka frequented Native American ruins in addition to Arcosanti, Cosanti, and Taliesin West—all a short distance from campus.

 After taking the course of George Bruce at Prescott, she was invited by Bruce to publish her poetry in a Scottish Anthology called Arkos, which he edited.
 He selected a suite of Matuschka's poems entitled Visions from a Locked Ward for the 1974 edition.

 Matuschka had her second solo show entitled The Tragedy of a Space Condemned at the Bofus Gallery at Prescott College which was reviewed in the Prescott Courier in 1974.
 This was the beginning of the artist's interest in combining text and imagery.

-Prescott College went bankrupt and Matuschka transferred to the School of Visual Arts in New York City the following year.
+Prescott College went bankrupt at that time, and Matuschka transferred to the School of Visual Arts (SVA) in New York City the following year.

-At SVA Matuschka studied with painters Jennifer Bartlett and Frank Roth.
-At night she pushed a hack, becoming one of the first and most likely youngest females—or individuals—to drive for a commercial taxi fleet at night.
-She was hired by Chase Maintenance Cab Company on West 47th Street during New York's most turbulent, crime ridden years.
+At SVA, Matuschka studied with painters Jennifer Bartlett and Frank Roth.
+At night she drove for an illegal taxi operation, becoming one of the first and most likely youngest females—or individuals—to drive for a commercial taxi fleet at night.
+She was hired by Chase Maintenance Cab Company on West 47th Street during New York's most turbulent crime ridden years.

-From 1971-75 the State of New Jersey paid for her tuition to attend both private prep school and college.